Oscar Ortiz (footballer): Career

 The most notable achievement of his footballing career was being part of the Argentina team that won the World Cup 1978.

-Ortiz began his career at San Lorenzo, as a young player he was part of the squad that won 3 league titles (M1972, N1972 and N1974).
+Ortiz began his career at San Lorenzo and made his debut in 1971 against Newell's Old Boys in a 2–1 victory. as a young player he was part of the squad that won 3 league titles (M1972, N1972 and N1974).

-In 1976 San Lorenzo sold him to Brazilian club Grêmio, but his stay there didn't last long, he returned to Argentina to play for River Plate.
+In 1976 San Lorenzo sold him to Brazilian club Grêmio.
+He said he was injured during most of his run there and he returned to Argentina to play for River Plate.

 His time at River Plate was his most successful, in terms of trophies. his first trophy at the club was the Metropolitano championship in 1977.

-His fine form saw him called up to play for Argentina in World Cup 1978, he was a member of the team that defeated the Netherlands 3–1 in the final (held in River's home stadium Estadio Monumental) to claim Argentina's first World Cup.
+His fine form saw him called up to play for Argentina in World Cup 1978; he was a member of the team that defeated the Netherlands, 3–1, in the final (held in River's home stadium Estadio Monumental) to claim Argentina's first World Cup.

-Back at River Ortiz helped River to win 3 league titles in a row (M1979, N1979 and M1980), the second time in their history that they had achieved this feat.
+Back at River Ortiz helped River to win three league titles in a row (M1979, N1979 and M1980), the second time in their history that they had achieved this feat.

-In 1981 River sold Ortiz to Club Atlético Huracán, his time there was unremarkable and he was soon sold on to Independiente.
+In 1981 River sold Ortiz to Club Atlético Huracán; his time there was unremarkable and he was soon sold on to Independiente.

-The last title he won came at Independiente as part of the triumphant 1983 Motropolitano team, he retired from football shortly afterwards.
+The last title he won came at Independiente as part of the triumphant 1983 Motropolitano team; he retired from football shortly afterwards.

+Playing style

+He said his style was not to score goals but to unbalance defenses, get to the bottom and send the center to the best receiver.